 Sarah graduated from The University of California, Berkeley with a B.A. in Music and Gender and Women’s Studies.
-Born and raised in San Francisco, Sarah is a youth worker, educator, teaching artist and cultural organizer who infuses her background in youth development, community organizing and arts activism to bring a social justice lens to the wellness field.
+Born and raised in San Francisco, Sarah is a youth worker, educator, freelance curator and cultural organizer who infuses her background in youth development, community organizing and arts activism to bring a social justice lens to the wellness field.
 When not in her role as a Community Health Outreach Worker, she works collaboratively with local artists and arts organizations to produce events and artistic content that is designed to foster social change.
 Sarah takes a holistic approach to health and wellness, and she is excited to connect the youth in her community to vital resources and programs that nurture the whole person.

 Vanessa Compagno is Lowell High School’s registered nurse.
 She received a Bachelor of Science in nursing degree from the University of San Francisco in addition to her public health certificate from the Board of Registered Nursing.
 Before becoming Lowell’s school district nurse, she worked within the district as a private duty nurse taking care of students with special needs.
 She has a passion for preventative healthcare and disease management within the community, with an emphasis in both adolescents and young adults.
 She promotes and teaches healthy living strategies including stress management, nutrition, and reproductive health.
 She is very excited to be working with Lowell High School and their Wellness Team and is looking forward to meeting all of you and working with this community.